datagnss/datagnss.github.io/common/common_firmware_update.md

 7) After firmware updating completed, press RESET button on the EVK to restart the module.

-**DO NOT interrupt the file transfer, keep program running and make sure all cables are well connected when the file is transmitting.**
+**DO NOT interrupt the file transfer, keep program running and make sure all cables are well onnected when the file is transmitting.**